grafana/grafana/docs/sources/administration/provisioning/index.md

 # Provision Grafana

 Grafana has an active provisioning system that uses configuration files.
-This makes GitOps more natural as data sources and dashboards can be defined using files that can be version controlled.
+This makes GitOps more natural since data sources and dashboards can be defined using files that can be version controlled.

 ## Configuration file